 Using administrative datasets to track change in the voluntary sector

 My presentation was a summary of some work TSRC has done – often in conjunction with our research partners at the National Council for Voluntary Organisations (NCVO) – on data about third sector organisations.
-The first two slides are about the availability of regulatory data on charities in England and Wales and I also refer to the construction of an extensive panel dataset on the headline financials of charities from the early 1990s onwards; a more detailed description of that is here.
+The first two slides are about the availability of regulatory data on charities in England and Wales and I also refer to the construction of an extensive panel dataset on the headline financials of charities from the early 1990s onwards; you can view a more detailed description.

 There’s a group of slides about working out the geographical distribution of third sector activity, because most often the geographical data we have simply refers to an administrative office of an organisation.
 The photo shows an old shepherd’s hut maintained by a registered charity in a remote part of Scotland, as an illustration of the reach of a charity, the Mountain Bothies Association, which is located in Scotland but is active throughout most of the upland areas of England and Wales as well.
 I give examples of how charities relate to administrative units which no longer exist, consider the challenges of developing local authority-level indicators, and link the distribution of organisations to data on volunteering.
 This is part of a forthcoming paper in Environment and Planning A during 2019.